Nusra Terrorists Shell Settlement In Syrias Aleppo Province - Russian Military - UrduPoint

 Nusra Terrorists Shell Settlement In Syria's Aleppo Province - Russian Military

-"We have registered one shelling of the settlement Sheikh Ali in the Aleppo province from the positions of the Jabhat al-Nusra terrorists," Grinkevich stated.
+"We have registered one shelling of the Tell Karratin settlement in Aleppo province from the positions of the Jabhat al-Nusra terrorists," Grinkevich said at the briefing.

-The military official added that the Russian military police units had also conducted patrols in Manbij in the Aleppo province.
+The military official added that the Russian military police units had also conducted patrols in Aleppo's Manbij area.

 Moreover, according to Grinkevich, no shelling from the side of the Turkish-controlled armed groups has been registered in the past 24 hours.